nguyenkhoihoang/PSI-bench/vllm_serve/README.md

 ```bash
 nvcc --version
 ```
 Verify that CUDA version 12.8 is available.
+You might be redirected to u/your_account/ so `cd` to your code repo folder again when u run code.

 ## Installation